Air Fryer Meatballs

 If you regularly make meatballs, you’ll be familiar with the similar ingredients.
 Here is what you’ll need:

 - Breadcrumbs.
-Regular breadcrumbs are fine, but I find panko breadcrumbs to hold in so much more flavor.
+Regular breadcrumbs are fine, but I find panko breadcrumbs hold so much more flavor.

 - Parmesan cheese.
-Always use freshly grated parmesan cheese, as it cooks much better with the meat than the pre-shredded kind.
-It also has a much better flavor too.
+Always use freshly grated Parmesan cheese, as it cooks much better with the meat than the pre-shredded kind.
+It also has a much better flavor.

 - Italian seasoning.
 A mix of different herbs, such as oregano and basil.
 If you plan on serving these meatballs in a tomato-based sauce (our homemade sugo or pomodoro sauces are family favorites!), do not skimp on this!